 Now assuming that the facts panel is accurate (and we have not seen any 3rd party testing on Labdoor or ConsumerLab thus far), 500 mg is just half a gram.
 So, in order to get 20 grams of apple cider vinegar, we would need to consume 40 gummies.
 In one dose!
 Hey, that’s most of the bottle (60 gummies)!
 Before we go any further, we definitely don’t recommend you do that.
 The upper limit for folic acid is 1000 mcg, and you would hit that after only 8 gummies.
-Also, 40 gummies is going to nail you with 140 grams of carbs and 480 calories.
+Also, 40 gummies are going to nail you with 140 grams of carbs and 480 calories.
 Holy smokes!
 Not to mention that if you are looking to use this product to help manage your blood sugar, probably eating a whole bunch of sugar-laden gummies is not the best approach.

 Can we believe the Goli gummy reviews?

 We see a lot of blog posts on Goli gummies, many with very positive reviews on how they taste and their potential benefits.
 With the tiny amount of apple cider vinegar contained in these gummies, it’s no surprise that they would taste great.
 However, while taste is important, it’s not our major concern here.
 If the product is being marketed to provide a benefit, our view is that the amount of ingredient in the product should be enough to deliver it.
 With Goli gummies (and other knockoff brands as well), that certainly doesn’t appear to be the case.
 Many of those blogs are getting paid if you click the link to buy, so maybe best not to trust all the Goli reviews that you see.

 The best way to get the benefits of apple cider vinegar?
 Drinking it.